 We sat outside facing Seneca Lake.
 It was very windy; moreover, an indication that perhaps the storm was on the way and we would not have the sunset we had anticipated.
-We talked about how much we regretted not doing trips like these earlier in our marriage and not taking the kids on more vacations to see the USA.
+We talked about how much we regretted not making trips like these earlier in our marriage and not taking the kids on more vacations to see the USA.

-When we arrived there was a group of people tossing dollar bits at the ceiling.
+When we arrived, there was a group of people tossing dollar bits at the ceiling.
 We soon learned that this particular act is a form of entertainment.
 The dollar bill is pierced with a tack and wrapped in a dollar bit with a quarter.
 You “win” by getting the toss just right so that the tack sticks to the ceiling.
 I wonder how many patrons have injured an eye?

 The views from Two Goat are beautiful.
 The property sits on the lower side of the road at the top of the eastern edge of Seneca Lake in Hector.